Digital contact tracing: Independent audit and governance

+Epidemiological effectiveness

+The effectiveness of digital contact tracing depends on the degree to which it reduces the probability of transmission and hence the effective reproduction number.
+This is equal to the product of failure rates at six stages: installation by the primary case, installation by the secondary case, detection of exposure, timely diagnosis of the primary case, rapid triggering of notifications following diagnosis, and behavior modification of the secondary case that prevents transmission to tertiary cases.
+In most countries, opt-in voluntary usage was insufficient to achieve large reductions in the effective reproduction rate, with Singapore a notable exception.
+However, even more modest reductions could accumulate substantial epidemiological impact over time.

 System requirements

-Smartphone-based digital contact tracing applications have system requirements such as Android/iOS version, bluetooth enabled, gps enabled.
-The system requirements facilitate maintainability and technical effectiveness at the cost of the adoption rate.
+Some smartphone-based digital contact tracing applications have system requirements such as Android/iOS version, Bluetooth enabled, GPS enabled, while others require users to scan QR codes.
 Smartphones stop receiving software updates a few years after release (2–3 years for Android, 5 years for iOS).
-Improvements to this ecosystem would benefit the adoption rate of future digital contact tracing applications.
+Improvements to this ecosystem would benefit the adoption rate of future digital contact tracing applications..
+Hardware tokens can be used to bypass smartphone limitations.

 Ethical issues

 Other than having doubts about the technical effectiveness of smartphone-based contact tracing systems, publics and academia are confronted with ethical issues about the use of smartphone data by central governments to track and direct citizen behaviour.
 The most pressing questions pertain privacy and surveillance, liberty, and ownership.
 Around the world, governments and publics have taken different positions on this issue.

 Privacy

 On privacy, the main problem about digital contact tracing regards type of information which can be collected from each person and the way related data is treated by companies and institutions.
 The type of data which is collected, and the approach being used (centralized or decentralized) determine the severity of the issue.
 In other words, a privacy-first approach that sacrifices data for privacy or a data-first approach that collects citizen data in exchange for private information from citizens.
 Moreover, critics point out that claims of anonymity and protection of personal data, even if made by institutions, cannot be verified and that individual's user profiles can be traced back in several cases.